slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/1-Medical-Malpractices.md

 Here begins the story of how my hair fell out.

 That summer 2017, immediately *at the head* (pun noticed, but not overly intended) of my first year as a PhD student, my university-hospital doctor Lisa Beck prescribed a medication called Dupilumab.
-It's a biologic agent that is injected into the stomach on a regular basis and laser-targets a specific antibody in the body associated with eczema, system-wide.
+It's a biologic agent that is injected into the stomach on a regular basis and laser-targets a specific antibody in the body system-wide associated with eczema.

 By the way, the scariest nightmare I ever had, over and over that whole night, was the night of the day I injected Dupilumab the first time, that summer after the prescription.
 I remember my housemate at the time in the other room and I wanted to wake him.
 That's how scared I was.
 The nightmare was of a tall skinny slenderman, who kept approaching to "assault" me.
 Every time I closed my eyes and fell asleep, he'd reappear.
 Again and again, for that whole night.
 I never had a nightmare like that before.
 It was vivid.